eddychetz/Data-Science-Projects/README.md

 In this project, we'll explore data collected by a team of Polish economists studying bankruptcy.
 Our goal is to build a model that can predict whether a company will go bankrupt or not.

-*Once we complete these project, we'll be able to:*
+*Once we complete this project, we'll be able to:*

 - Navigate a file system from the Linux command line
 - Load and save files using Python